pymanga/pyMANGA/PopulationLib/Production/FixedRate/FixedRate.md

 # Details
 ## Purpose

-Define the location of new plants added to the model.
+Define the number of new plants added to the model.

 ## Process overview
 ### getNumberSeeds